wdomski/ARClab/README.md

 this object.
 The simulation is run using ODE solver instead of a Simulink diagram.

+- **StaticLin** is a set of scripts written in Python for trajectory tracking task executed by unicycle mobile platform.
+The goal is accomplished via static linearization.
+It is considered both for dynamics and kinematics of the mobile platform.

 - **MPC** contains task about Model Predictive Control.
 MPC algorithm is used for controlling a unicycle to follow a desired trajectory.